 When the Town completes that review, the Town Board plans to continue the Comprehensive Plan update in the other areas of the Town.
 After the Northeast Ramapo Corridor process is finished, the Town Professionals will be able evaluate the process results to better inform the process when studying other areas of the Town during this Comprehensive Plan update.

-The Town and its professional consultants have been undertaking numerous preliminary steps to explore and advance amendments to the Town’s Comprehensive Plan.
-The information collected prior to issuance of the Final SEQRA Scope is information that would certainly be included in the DGEIS.
-In addition, such information may be helpful in the preparation of a scoping document.
-These activities are typical and necessary for formulating an action that will be evaluated under SEQRA.
 The Draft Town wide Inventory of Existing Conditions utilizes known available and reasonably current secondary source information to generate basic existing conditions descriptions at the Town-wide level to update information provided prior Comprehensive Plan.
 The information collection is intended to help characterize and define potential planning opportunities and challenges.
 It aids understanding of issues and their relative magnitude.
 Moreover, the Inventory Report provides a baseline and a springboard for defining planning objectives and different possible strategies available for advancement within the Northeast Ramapo Corridor to achieve community goals.
-Systematic collection of information is necessary to allow informed decisions to be made regarding the environmental impact of an action.
-This information gathering is an important preliminary tool for environmental analysis.
-The Town consultants’ work remains an ongoing process and they will continue to gather additional information identified by the Final Scope in the Town’s efforts to advance the DGEIS, Draft Comprehensive Plan Amendments and any related zoning amendments to be considered.

 The “Townwide Existing Conditions” Report is an overview and analysis of the Town’s existing conditions that our Planners have obtained from various readily available sources in the process of this Northeast Corridor Study (“Study”).
 Existing conditions have been developed from a variety of sources and existing documentation.
 Should information be missing from the report, residents or others can request the Town to included additional conditions and information in the report.
 The Town will review each request to determine appropriateness to include.
 This review and incorporation of Townwide Conditions is an on-going process until the document is adopted.
 Anyone recommending that new or different conditions be included in the Townwide Existing Conditions should provide that information via the “Comment” portion of the project webpage on the Town’s Website.